By Lori Waite | March 23, 2026

 (Photo Credit: Garna Zarina/Shutterstock)

-You may qualify for legal action if underage sports betting or sports betting addiction caused financial loss, mental health harm, or worse.
+You may qualify to take legal action if underage sports betting or sports betting addiction caused financial loss.
+Fill out the form on this page to see if you qualify to file a lawsuit against sports betting apps.

-If you or your child were harmed after becoming addicted to sports betting on DraftKings or FanDuel, you may qualify to participate in this nationwide investigation.
+If you or your child experienced substantial financial losses after using sports betting apps, you may qualify to participate in this nationwide lawsuit investigation.

 Do you qualify?